ShiakiShiroma/ShiakiShiroma/README.md

 - 👋 Hi, I’m @ShiakiShiroma
 - 👀 I’m interested in taking photos!
-- 🌱 I’m currently learning English and some programing langages (c++,php,and more)
+- 🌱 I’m currently learning English and some programing langages (c++,php,python,and more)
 - nice to meet you !

 <!---